jskyjohnson/SkyPort/README.md

 # SkyPort

 SkyPort: A modular website framework by Sky, blending web dev, art, and more with frontend excellence.
-Powered by C# and SolidJS, it's a customizable platform for tech enthusiasts.
+Powered by Scala and SolidJS, it's a customizable platform for tech enthusiasts.

 **SkyPort**: A dynamic and modular personal website framework, meticulously crafted to showcase the multifaceted passions of its creator, Sky.
 From web development and machine learning to art and astronomy, SkyPort seamlessly integrates a plethora of interests under one digital roof.
-With its emphasis on frontend excellence and user-centricity, powered by C# and SolidJS, SkyPort serves as a testament to Sky's diverse talents while offering a customizable platform for tech enthusiasts.
+With its emphasis on frontend excellence and user-centricity, powered by Scala and SolidJS, SkyPort serves as a testament to Sky's diverse talents while offering a customizable platform for tech enthusiasts.

 ## **Intentions & Goals**